Updated: Sep 7

 One thing that has helped me survive the loss of my daughter is helping other mothers with their pain and loss.
 Katie was a helpful spirit.
 To honour her as I live out my days on earth, I choose to embrace that spirit and help other families who have found themselves on this path through grief.
 If you are looking to connect with other mothers who are walking this path of child loss with you, request to join my private Facebook group: https://www.facebook.com/groups/childlossgriefsupport

 While there is no manual on grieving your child, there are numerous ways to help yourself on this journey.
-If you are unsure where to begin and would like to start taking small baby steps towards healing, check out my Grief Relief Guide the first step to surviving grief.
+If you are unsure where to begin and would like to start taking small baby steps towards healing, check out my Favourite Grief Resources for Grieving Mothers the first step to surviving grief.

 I hope that you find a resource here that speaks to you and that helps you on your journey through grief.
 Never be afraid to reach out.